software-mansion/cairols/website/docs/settings.md

 ## Enable Proc Macros

 Enables support for procedural macros.

+> [!WARNING]
+> With Language Server version 2.15 and above, the proc macro cache will be enabled by default and the option to turn it off will no longer be available.

 ## Scarb Path